-In addition to the simple problem of finite land resources, agriculture has also faced challenges with stability, such as predicting weather patterns (which are increasingly irregular due to global warming), and boosting production efficiency.
-Food production needs to increase by 70% by 2050, and meat production will need to rise from roughly 200 million tonnes to 470 million tonnes per year to adequately feed the world’s growing population.
+In addition to the simple problem of finite land resources, agriculture has also faced challenges with stability.
+Examples include predicting weather patterns (which are increasingly irregular due to global warming), and boosting production efficiency.
+Food production needs to increase by 70% by 2050.
+Additionally, meat production will need to rise from roughly 200 million tonnes to 470 million tonnes per year to adequately feed the world’s growing population.

 In response, biotech companies are becoming integrated into every stage of the food production supply chain.
-For instance, Indigo Agriculture is a plant microbiology company that removes carbon dioxide from the atmosphere and uses it to enrich soil – thereby improving profitability and reducing risk from floods and other environmental disasters.
+For instance, plant microbiology company Indigo Agriculture removes carbon dioxide from the atmosphere and uses it to enrich soil.
+Consequently, this will improve profitability and reduce risk from floods and other environmental disasters.
 The company has raised $609M, making it one of the most well-funded startups in the space.

-On the other end of the spectrum, Pivot Bio, which has raised $86.7M aims to solve the problem of synthetic nitrogen fertilizer not being used efficiently by plants.
+On the other end of the spectrum, Pivot Bio, which has raised $86.7M aims to solve the problem of inefficient use of synthetic nitrogen fertilizer.
 The company uses nitrogen-producing microbes to solve the nutrient absorption issue, and thereby increase crop yield without nutrient degradation.

-These are just a few of the startups in the agriculture tech landscape — others address plant genomics, food waste, food distribution, harvesting robotics, and even computer vision for monitoring livestock health.
-The earth isn’t going to expand, and we know the limits of its capacity for crops and livestock; and many VCs and tech companies alike believe that maximizing production and efficiency through technology is the only solution.
+These are just a few of the startups in the agriculture tech landscape.
+Others address plant genomics, food waste, food distribution, harvesting robotics, and even computer vision for monitoring livestock health.
+The earth isn’t going to expand, and we know the limits of its capacity for crops and livestock.
+As a result, VCs and tech companies alike believe that maximizing production and efficiency through technology is the only solution.

 Can Startups Really Fix the World’s Food Production Problems?

 Agriculture tech is by no means an end all be all solution to food production.
-Productivity growth is one part of the equation, but feeding the world’s population will also depend on trade and support for farmers, investment in sustainable agriculture practices, and rural development.
+Productivity growth is one part of the equation.
+However, feeding the world’s population will also depend on trade and support for farmers, investment in sustainable agriculture practices, and rural development.